leelabcnbc/computing-resources/modules/deep_learning.md

 Before you want to install any deep learning framework, you should first install a 'default' Python environment by following [this module](./python.md).
 Let's say the environment you install is called `X`.

-Everything below is only tested under Python 3.
+Everything below is only tested under Python 3 (that is, the `default-3` environment).

-In addition, Yimeng doesn't think using two frameworks in the same Python file is a good idea.
+In addition, Yimeng doesn't think using two frameworks in one Python file is a good idea.

 ## PyTorch